Willowsap/AppMapper/README.md

 The map in the webpage is still going through a refinement process as network mapping softwares can be difficult to work with.
 Thank you for your patience.

 For questions or comments, email Willow Sapphire at sapphirewe@appstate.edu

+For those receiving this as a zipped archive.
+The repository is at https://github.com/Willowsap/AppMapper